Ruifeng-Tan/MAGNet/README.md

 To reproduce the results, the same dependencies and core computing devices should be used.
 You can install the dependencies according to the `Requirements`.
 Additionally, you need a Ubuntu 20.04 machine with GTX 3090 GPUs.

 **Data processing**
 Initially, you need to process the raw data to get the processed dataset.
-For the NCA dataset, you need to download the `NCA_data_process` from the `Figshare`.
+For the NCA dataset, you need to download the `NCA_data_process` from the `Google drive`.
 After installing the dependencies shown in the `requirements.txt`, you can run the following scripts in order to get the processed dataset used in this work:

 1. abnormal_utils.py
 2. 2022NC_cycle_provider.py